Weight elimination in two dimensions when $p=2$: Introduction

 Let $a$ be a Serre weight.
 If $\overline{r}$ is modular of weight $a$, then $a\in W^{\mathrm{explicit}}(\overline{r})$. \end{thm} We now explain the structure of this note.
 In Section 2, we prove the main lemma of this note.
 In Section 3, we recall some sets of Serre weights.
 They are important for the formulation and the proof of the weight part of Serre's conjecture.
 In Section 3 and 4, we revise \cite{GLS14, GLS15} to prove the main local result of this paper.
 One should read these two sections together with \cite{GLS14} and \cite{GLS15}.
 In the last section, we prove our main global result.

 I would like to thank Hui Gao for helpful discussions.
 The results in this note were proved in 2015 as part of the author's Ph.D. project.
-Robin Bartlett, in his forthcoming King's College Ph.D. thesis \cite{Bar18}, has independently made the observation that the local results of \cite{GLS14} can be extended to the case $p=2$.
+Now I decide to publish this note since the results in this note has already been used in several papers (see \cite{DS17}, \cite{CEGM17}, \cite{EG19}, \cite{Bar20}, and \cite{Ste20}).

 The converse to weight elimination, namely that $\overline{r}$ is modular of each predicted weight, appears to be rather more difficult, because of limitations on $2$-adic automorphy lifting theorems.
 However, we will report on some results in this direction in a future paper.